 short-term worsening of symptoms or tumor markers.
 See also symptoms, tumor markers.

-substance made by cancer cells and sometimes normal cells.
-They are not very useful for cancer screening because other body tissues not related to a cancer can produce these substances, too.
-But tumor markers may be very useful in watching for a response to treatment after a cancer is diagnosed or looking for cancer that has come back (recurred).
+substances made by cancer cells and sometimes by normal cells.
+They are not very useful for cancer screening because other body tissues not related to a cancer can often produce these substances, too.
+But tumor markers may be very useful in watching for a response to treatment after a cancer is diagnosed, looking for cancer that has come back (recurred), or monitoring the progression of advanced cancer.

 -mer or tyoo